 A feedback loop (sometimes referred to as a complaint feedback loop) is an inter-organizational form of feedback where your mailbox provider forwards user complaints to the sender organization.
 Feedback loops are a way of reporting spam to a mailbox provider via the “report spam” button in their webmail pages or email client.

-Having a feedback loop in place allows B2B marketers to analyze the complaint rate of their email marketing, and remove subscribers that do not wish to receive any further advertisements.
+Having a feedback loop in place allows B2B marketers to analyze the complaint rate of their email marketing campaigns.
+From there, you can remove subscribers that do not wish to receive any further emails from you.

 Even if you’re using a long-standing permission-based email list, you need to clean your data regularly.
 Like food, data expires over time.
-Studies show that databases decay at a rate of 22.5% every year.
-If your recipients have abandoned or closed their email accounts, your emails will bounce back, hurting your sender score.
+Studies show that databases decay at a rate of 20-30% every year.
+If your recipients have abandoned or closed their email accounts, your emails will bounce back.
+Get enough bounce backs and you can tarnish your sender score.

 In fact, all data should be cleaned upon import.
 Even if you’re pulling directly from an opt-in list, customers have been known to give inaccurate information (sometimes intentionally).
 If you’re importing a purchased email list, you may also be introducing spam traps or honeypots, so it’s imperative that you have Email Lead Generation software with verification functionality in place to remove bad data and protect your sender score.